 Having grown up at a time of real political turbulence and social division, I have watched with frustration as the marginalisation of communities has fuelled the instability in British society.
-At the heart of this issue lies poverty and inequality, and this is why I was drawn to the CSJ.
-Its commitment to giving a voice to these communities, and to look outside Westminster as a vector for driving social change is so important if we want the most vulnerable in society to reach their true potential.
+At the heart of the issue lies poverty and inequality, and this is why I was drawn to the CSJ.
+Its commitment to giving a voice to these communities, and to look outside Westminster as the vector for driving social change is so important if we want the most vulnerable in society to reach their true potential.

 Something you might not know about me